amigavision/amigavision.github.io/_posts/2026-04-23-a500-mini-supported.md

 * A complete Workbench setup with apps such as ProTracker for reliving those good old days when you were making stuff on your Amiga.
 * Our best-in-class launcher and game/demo selection you know and love from the "full fat" AmigaVision releases on other platforms.

-We hope this gives your old (and likely neglected) TheA500 Mini some new life!
+We hope this gives your old (and likely neglected 🥲) TheA500 Mini some new life!
 It's a great little device to put in a small bag with a couple of USB controllers and bring over to some friends for a fun couch gaming session or to reminisce about the old days by watching some Amiga demo scene magic.

 Enjoy!